AbhiIkhar/Operating-System/README.md

 # MY OPERATING SYSTEM

-Project is build about building an Operating system which are divided into 3 phases.
+Project is about building an Operating system which are divided into 3 phases.